UNCLASSIFIED (U)

 (b) (U) If the applicant is applying for an IR1, CR1, or F2A visa as the spouse of a U.S. citizen or LPR and the petitioning spouse was previously married, they must provide evidence of the termination of every prior marriage of the petitioning spouse.
 The evidence must be an original or certified copy of a final legal divorce decree, death certificate, or annulment papers.

-(c) (U) If the applicant is a stepchild and is applying for an IR2, CR2, F2, or any other visa classification requiring that the applicant be a child, they must obtain an original or certified copy of the marriage certificate of every marriage of the petitioner and the applicant’s natural parent.
+(c) (U) If the applicant is a stepchild and is applying for an IR2, CR2, F2, or any other visa classification requiring that the applicant be a child, they must obtain an original or certified copy of the marriage certificate of the petitioner and the applicant’s natural parent.
 If the petitioner or applicant’s natural parent was previously married, the applicant must obtain evidence of the termination of every prior marriage.
 The evidence must be an original or certified copy of a final legal divorce decree, death certificate, or annulment papers.

 (6) (U) Passport: The applicant, and each family member immigrating with the applicant, must submit a photocopy of the biographic data page of a currently valid passport and provide the passport at the interview.
 In certain circumstances, this passport requirement may be waived.
 See 9 FAM 201.2 for details on immigrant travel without a passport.